Can Black Mold in Crawl Space Get Into The House?

 You might be surprised to hear that a great deal of the air you breathe inside your home comes up from your crawl space.
 If your crawl space is moldy, it could lead to respiratory problems, including asthma and allergies.

 Black mold can also cause severe health hazards, including neurological disorders and even death.
+Severe allergic reactions, such as itchy eyes and difficulty breathing, are common symptoms of mold exposure.
 If you notice that you or anyone in your home has been experiencing health issues, it’s crucial to investigate your crawl space.
 MasterTech Environmental Jersey Shore provides fast and accurate mold testing services to assess the condition of your crawlspace.

 With our 24 hour mold testing service we come inspect, take samples, submit to our labs, receive results and return a report to our customers all within one day.
 Our report will also include a proposal for mold remediation services if required.